 Asset Protection Settings

 To protect your assets, you’ll need to use the settings in the backend of your Frontify environment.
 This will create functional restrictions and protection measures to make sure the assets will be used correctly in the frontend.
-Lock different assets at a library level or individually by asset, depending on your company’s needs.
+Lock different assets at a library level or individually by an asset, depending on your company’s needs.